Dhusyanth-R-S/Data-to-Decision-Pipeline/README.md

 The file of 13 Business queries can be downloaded [here](https://github.com/Dhusyanth-R-S/Data-to-Decision-Pipeline/blob/main/Data_to_Decision_Pipeline_SQL_queries.sql)

+The LIVE, Interactive PowerBI Dashboard (Final Deployment) can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiZmNjNDc2YjMtY2M5Yi00NzgyLWI1MjEtNmViNzFhMjkwMmZkIiwidCI6IjAwMDdhODA0LWMxMWEtNGYyOS04ZDAyLTE5MjQ1M2E0N2Y4MCJ9)

-The interactive Dashboard with complete story can be downloaded [here](https://github.com/Dhusyanth-R-S/Data-to-Decision-Pipeline/blob/main/Data_to_Decision_Pipeline_PowerBI.pbix)
+The Power BI Model File (.pbix) for technical audit of DAX and data model can be downloaded [here](https://github.com/Dhusyanth-R-S/Data-to-Decision-Pipeline/blob/main/Data_to_Decision_Pipeline_PowerBI.pbix)

 ----------------------------------------------------------------------------
 To run this pipeline and replicate the analysis locally, follow these steps: